 Ingredients You’ll Need

 Step 2: Cut three blood oranges into rounds.
 (Note: I left the rind on some of my oranges because I liked the look of it.
-You can remove the rind on all the oranges to make it easier to eat.)
+You can remove the peel on all the oranges to make them easier to eat.)

-Step 3: Chop fennel bulb into thin slices.
-Chop walnuts.
+Step 3: Chop the fennel bulb into thin slices—roughly chop walnuts.
 Cut avocado into thin slices.

 Step 4: Lay out the greens on a large platter.
 Top with fennel, orange slices, avocado, and walnuts.
 Set aside.

 Step 1: Squeeze the juice of one blood orange into a bowl.
-I used my measuring cup so I could see how much juice I was getting.
+I used my measuring cup to see how much juice I was getting.
 You’ll want about ¼ cup of juice.
 If you have a little more or less from your orange, that’s fine.

 Step 2: Squeeze 2 tablespoon of fresh lemon juice into the container with orange juice.